Procedural Fairness in Machine Learning: Methods for Mitigating Procedural Unfairness in ML

 \subsection{Identify Features that Lead to Procedural Unfairness}

-In Section \ref{sec:define_metric}, we evaluate the procedural fairness of the model by assessing the degree of difference between the distributions of the two explanation sets $E_1$ and $E_2$.
+In Section \ref{sec:metric}, we evaluate the procedural fairness of the model by assessing the degree of difference between the distributions of the two explanation sets $\textit{\textbf{E}}_1$ and $\textit{\textbf{E}}_2$.
 In this subsection, given a procedural-unfair ML model, we aim to identify the features that lead to its procedural unfairness, called unfair features (UFs).
-To detect these unfair features, we assess whether the difference in each feature (that is, the importance score for each input feature) of the two explanation sets $E_1$ and $E_2$ is less than a predefined threshold, which is defined as
+To detect these unfair features, we assess whether the difference in each feature (that is, the importance score for each input feature) of the two explanation sets $\textit{\textbf{E}}_1$ and $\textit{\textbf{E}}_2$ is less than a predefined threshold, which is defined as

-where $E_{1,i}$ and $E_{2,i}$ denote the explanation results on the $i$-th feature in the explanation sets $E_1$ and $E_2$, respectively. $\beta$ is a threshold.
-Consistent with Section \ref{sec:define_metric}, we also used the MMD with an exponential kernel function as $d_e$ to measure the difference between $E_{1,i}$ and $E_{2,i}$, and the $p$-value obtained by performing a permutation test on the generated kernel matrix was used as the final evaluation result.
+where $\textit{\textbf{E}}_{1,i}$ and $\textit{\textbf{E}}_{2,i}$ denote the explanation results on the $i$-th feature in the explanation sets $\textit{\textbf{E}}_1$ and $\textit{\textbf{E}}_2$, respectively. $\beta$ is a threshold.
+Consistent with Section \ref{sec:metric}, we also used the MMD with an exponential kernel function as $d_{\Phi}$ to measure the difference between $\textit{\textbf{E}}_{1,i}$ and $\textit{\textbf{E}}_{2,i}$, and the $p$-value obtained by performing a permutation test on the generated kernel matrix was used as the final evaluation result.
 If the $p$-value is less than the threshold $\beta$, the feature is considered as a $UF$.
-Similar to the experiments in \ref{sec:evaluate_metric}, the threshold $\beta$ was set to 0.05.
+Similar to the experiments in Section~\ref{sec:evaluate_metric}, the threshold $\beta$ was set to 0.05.
 However, users may set the threshold differently based on their specific requirements for the degree of procedural fairness.

 In this subsection, we conduct experiments to identify $UFs$ on the nine procedural-unfair models constructed in Section~\ref{sec:EPFM} on the nine datasets.
-The average number of $UFs$ detected from ten independent runs on each dataset are listed in Table~\ref{tab:unfair_number}.
+The average number of $UFs$ detected and the average runtime of the detection from 10 independent runs on each dataset are listed in Table~\ref{tab:unfair_number}.